-Job profiles & Jobs Spaces & make it happen!
+Job profiles & Job Spaces & make it happen!

-On the way towards the bigger picture.
-The Low Budget that drives towards new jobs, new tasks and new spaces.
+The low budget attitude drives towards new jobs, new tasks and unique spaces.

-The time between take 2 and the Zwischen-Kolloqium was a time for the project people to go further in the different themes of the hotel project.
+The time between Take 2 and the Zwischen-Kolloqium was a time for the project people to go further in the hotel project's different themes.
 One main focus here was that question of how and with whom the hotel would function.
-Indeed, what is actually the job of an hotelier?
+Indeed, what is the job of a hotelier?

-The project people devided the task into three groups, Sanitary, Reception, Food.
+The project people divided the task into three groups, Sanitary, Reception, Food.
 Those three where the ongoing groups since the sleeping group was included into reception and the socialization group into sanitary.